 The operation mode varies depending on channels.
-On the channels 3 and 4, output (p-side is active low, n-side is active high) with dead time is performed by using the complementary PWM mode.
+On the channels 3 and 4, output (active level: high) with dead time is performed by using the complementary PWM mode.

 The channel 1 of MTU3 operate in phase counting mode, the counter is incremented or decremented according to the phase difference between Phase-A and Phase-B signals from the encoder.